agnesdeng/mixgb/README.md

 ## Notice

--   Currently users can set XGBoost parameter `nthread` for multithreading with OpenMP support.
-However, MacOS has disabled OpenMP support.
+-   Users can set XGBoost parameter `nthread` for multithreading with OpenMP support.
+However, OpenMP support has been presently disabled on MacOS.

 ## 1. Installation